Mitigating the Performance Sacrifice in DP-Satisfied Federated Settings through Graph Contrastive Learning: Methodology

-(3) \textbf{Maintaining a list to store negative samples.} To address the limitation of traditional methods when $m=1$ mentioned in the first part, in this paper, we propose to maintain a size-fixed list to store negative samples.
-Specifically, at the beginning of the training process, we intialize a list, whose size is $N$.
+(3) \textbf{Maintaining a list to store negative samples.} To address the limitation of traditional methods when $m=1$, as mentioned previously, we propose maintaining a list of a fixed size in which to store negative samples.
+Specifically, at the beginning of the training process, we initialize a list whose size is $N$.
 Then, we select the last $k$ instances, where $k<<N$, in the graph dataset and insert them into the list.
-These $k$ instances will serve as the negative samples of the target graph $G_t$ in the first training process.
-When a training process is finished, the target graph has two perturbed views, which are $G_{t, 0}$ and $G_{t, 1}$, one of them will be inserted into the list.
-Once the number of the elements in the list is more than $N$, the oldest element will be popped out.
-In all the following training processes, all the negative samples are sampled from this list.
+These $k$ instances will serve as the negative samples for the target graph $G_t$ in the first round of training.
+Once a training round has finished, two perturbed views of the target graph will have been generated, namely, $G_{t, 0}$ and $G_{t, 1}$, and one of them will be inserted into the list.
+The noise applied to both views follows the same distribution, i.e., a Laplacian distribution.
+Theoretically, the edge weight matrices of both views should be the same.
+Therefore, either one of them can be inserted into the list.
+Once the number of elements in the list would be greater than $N$, the oldest element will be discarded.
+In all subsequent training rounds, all negative samples will be sampled from this list.
+Here, we specify the reason for adopting such a strategy.
+The current research literature describes many ways to acquire negative samples.
+For example, GCC \cite{gcc} samples negative instances from another dataset, CGC \cite{cgc} adaptively generates negative instances via a counterfactual mechanism, and GraphCL \cite{graphcl} samples negative instances from the training batch.
+However, the first two methods do not work in our setting.
+Sampling negative instances from other datasets is infeasible because the clients or servers in an FL system cannot arbitrarily access others.
+Generating negative samples locally could be problematic because most clients (e.g., smartphones and tablets) have limited computational resources.
+Therefore, the best way to acquire negative samples is by sampling them from the training batch to which the target belongs, following the proposed protocols in GraphCL \cite{graphcl}.